winitzki/scall/tutorial/programming_dhall.md

 We will require `Functor` and `Foldable` typeclass evidence for `F` (such evidence can be created for any polynomial functor `F`).

+TODO: replace this logic by simply checking that the result of toList is a non-empty list.
+In that case, the data structure is non-empty and contains some values of type t.

 Suppose `p : F t` is a given value.
 As `F` is a functor, we first use `F`'s `fmap` method to replace all values of type `t` by the Boolean value `True`.
 (The Haskell code would be `fmap (\_ -> True) p`.)
 The result is a value of type `F Bool`.
 Then we use `F`'s `toList` method for performing the Boolean "or" operation over all Boolean values contained in that data structure.
 For that, we will use the Dhall library function `Bool/or` that performs the "or" operation over all Boolean values in a list.
-The resulting value will be `True` if the data structure contains any `True` values.
+The resulting value will be `True` if and only if the data structure contains a `True` value.
 The Dhall code is:
 ```dhall
 let Bool/or = https://prelude.dhall-lang.org/Bool/or